 The main redeeming factor of the G96 is the new ISP that can handle 108MP compared to the 64MP on the older SoCs.
 The improvement in network capability is only minor.
-It may be a good option for people looking to get 108MP on a budget but, MediaTek’s image processing can be dodgy at times and the smartphone maker would need to have a really good camera software.
+It may be a good option for people looking to get 108MP on a budget but, MediaTek’s image processing can be dodgy at times and the smartphone maker would need to have really good camera software.

 The stagnation in processing power and slight GPU downgrade kinda turns me off.
-I mean, other than a new ISP which requires a lot of specifics to work, this is not an SOC worth upgrading to.
+I mean, other than a new ISP which requires a lot of specifics to work, this is not a SOC worth upgrading to.
 I am a fan of MediaTek but this is so not it.

 Please leave a comment if you have any difficulty and remember to: